AI Safety Governance in 2026: Moving Beyond Compliance Checklists

 Define concrete safety KPIs: false positive rates for harmful content detection, time-to-detect for model drift, percentage of outputs requiring human review, and mean-time-to-resolution for incidents.

 Track these metrics over time and set thresholds that trigger reviews.
 Governance without measurement is just documentation.
+Companies moving fast measure safety the same way they measure latency and reliability—continuously and in real time.